320% Sign Up Bonus

 Pair Square — 15 Pay Table — One Deck

-The next table summarizes the house edge for all known pay tables by number of decks.
+The next table summarizes the house edge for all known pay tables, except the 25-8 one, by number of decks.
 A negative house edge denotes a player advantage, for a combination of pay table and number of decks you're unlikely to ever see, but let me know if you do.

 Pair Square — House Edge Summary

 Pair Play is a simple side bet by Pala Interactive that pays 11 to 1 if the player's first two cards form a pair.
 It is mathematically the same as the two pair bets in baccarat.